 - 1. The following will be considered by the judging panel: - i.
 Scholarship: students' academic record as well as their pursuit of research, advanced studies, and intellectual development. - ii.
 Culture: candidates' cultural experiences, knowledge, and involvement within their college and community. - iii.
 Personal Visions: future goals and personal expectations. - iv.
 Community Service: service to their college and community - v.
 AIHEC Knowledge: understanding of AIHEC and the entire Tribal College Movement, history, and future development. - vi.
+Presentation: speaking ability and overall personal presentation.

+2. Required Materials:

+i.
+Student applying for Mr., Ms., or Mx.
+AIHEC shall submit an unofficial transcript, two (2) letters of recommendation, resume, and a personal statement.
+The personal statement should detail the student's past challenges and accomplishments, their current activities and status, and the student's goals and vision for the future.

+3. Eligibility:

-Presentation: speaking ability and overall personal presentation. - 2.
-Required Materials: - Student applying for Mr. or Ms. AIHEC shall submit an unofficial transcript, two (2) letters of recommendation, resume, and a personal statement.
-The personal statement should detail the student's past challenges and accomplishments, their current activities and status, and the student's goals and vision for the future. - 3.
-Eligibility: - i.
-Students shall be enrolled in at least nine (9) credit hours at their Tribal College, be in good academic standing, and have at least a 3.0 G.P.A to apply and hold the position of Mr. or Ms. AIHEC. - ii.
-Each Tribal College may only submit one (1) Mr. AIHEC and one (1) Ms. AIHEC candidate. - 4.
-Process: - i.
-All finalists shall be in attendance for an interview at the annual AIHEC Student Conference. - ii.
-The new Mr. and Ms. AIHEC will be announced during the annual AIHEC Student Conference awards' banquet.
+- i.
+Students shall be enrolled in at least nine (9) credit hours at their Tribal College, be in good academic standing, and have at least a 3.0 G.P.A to apply and retain the position of Mr., Ms., and Mx.
+AIHEC. - ii.
+Each Tribal College may only submit one (1) Mr. AIHEC, one (1) Ms. AIHEC, and one (1) Mx.
+AIHEC candidate.